briarsweetbriar/ember-progress-bar/README.md

 A hash of options, which are fed directly to ProgressBar.js.
 Consult their [api](http://progressbarjs.readthedocs.io/en/latest/api/shape/#new-shapecontainer-options) for more info.

 `{{ember-progress-bar options=(hash strokeWidth=10 duration=1000)}}`

+### `onAnimationComplete`

+An action which will be fired at animation end ( fired by [animated callback](http://progressbarjs.readthedocs.io/en/latest/api/path/#animateprogress-options-cb) ) to handle animation process.